 a) if the timer value indicates neither zero nor deactivated and:

+1) if the UE provided a DNN and S-NSSAI to the network during the PDU session establishment and the 5GSM cause value is different from #27 "missing or unknown DNN", the UE shall start the back-off timer with the value provided in the Back-off timer value IE for the PDU session establishment procedure and:

+i) in a PLMN, [PLMN, DNN, (mapped) HPLMN S-NSSAI] combination.
+The UE shall not send another PDU SESSION ESTABLISHMENT REQUEST message for the same DNN and (mapped) HPLMN S-NSSAI in the current PLMN, until the back-off timer expires, the UE is switched off, or the USIM is removed;

-1) if the UE provided a DNN and S-NSSAI to the network during the PDU session establishment and the 5GSM cause value is different from #27 "missing or unknown DNN", the UE shall start the back-off timer with the value provided in the Back-off timer value IE for the PDU session establishment procedure and [PLMN, DNN, (mapped) HPLMN S-NSSAI] combination.
-The UE shall not send another PDU SESSION ESTABLISHMENT REQUEST message for the same DNN and (mapped) HPLMN S-NSSAI in the current PLMN, until the back-off timer expires, the UE is switched off, the USIM is removed, or the entry in the "list of subscriber data" for the current SNPN is updated if the UE does not support access to an SNPN using credentials from a credentials holder, or the selected entry of the "list of subscriber data" is updated if the UE supports access to an SNPN using credentials from a credentials holder;
+ii) in an SNPN, if the UE does not support access to an SNPN using credentials from a credentials holder and equivalent SNPNs, [SNPN, DNN, subscribed SNPN S-NSSAI] combination.
+The UE shall not send another PDU SESSION ESTABLISHMENT REQUEST message for the same DNN and subscribed SNPN S-NSSAI in the current SNPN, until the back-off timer expires, the UE is switched off, the USIM is removed, or the entry in the "list of subscriber data" for the current SNPN is updated; or

+iii) in an SNPN, if the UE supports access to an SNPN using credentials from a credentials holder, equivalent SNPNs or both, [SNPN, selected entry of the "list of subscriber data" or selected PLMN subcription, DNN, (mapped) subscribed SNPN S-NSSAI] combination.
+The UE shall not send another PDU SESSION ESTABLISHMENT REQUEST message for the same DNN and (mapped) subscribed SNPN S-NSSAI in the current SNPN using the selected entry of the "list of subscriber data" or selected PLMN subcription, until the back-off timer expires, the UE is switched off, the USIM is removed, or the selected entry of the "list of subscriber data" is updated;

-2) if the UE provided a DNN to the network during the PDU session establishment and the 5GSM cause value is #27 "missing or unknown DNN", the UE shall start the back-off timer with the value provided in the Back-off timer value IE for the PDU session establishment procedure and [PLMN, DNN] combination.
-The UE shall not send another PDU SESSION ESTABLISHMENT REQUEST message for the same DNN in the current PLMN, until the back-off timer expires, the UE is switched off, the USIM is removed
+2) if the UE provided a DNN to the network during the PDU session establishment and the 5GSM cause value is #27 "missing or unknown DNN", the UE shall start the back-off timer with the value provided in the Back-off timer value IE for the PDU session establishment procedure and:

+i) in a PLMN, [PLMN, DNN] combination.
+The UE shall not send another PDU SESSION ESTABLISHMENT REQUEST message for the same DNN in the current PLMN, until the back-off timer expires, the UE is switched off, or the USIM is removed;